Pacific Union College’s Paramedic to RN Program Provides New Pathway for Students

 Share this

-A key figure in the development of this pathway is Cori Carlson, a paramedic who advanced her own education by earning a Master of Science in Nursing and later teaching in a local paramedic program.
-Recognizing a significant gap in educational opportunities for paramedics seeking to transition into nursing, she approached Pacific Union College to explore the possibility of creating a dedicated pathway.
-Her vision and advocacy were instrumental in bringing the EMT-P to RN program to life.
-Today, Carlson continues to play a vital role as an adjunct faculty member, teaching the required seven-day EMT-P to RN Bridge course that prepares incoming students for the rigor and expectations of the nursing curriculum.
-Her continued involvement ensures that paramedic students are not only academically prepared but also supported in their successful transition into the RN role.
+A key figure in this development is Cori Carlson, a paramedic who earned a Master of Science in Nursing and started teaching in a local paramedic program.
+Recognizing a significant gap in educational opportunities for paramedics seeking to transition into nursing, she approached PUC to explore the possibility of creating a dedicated pathway.
+Her vision was instrumental in bringing the EMT-P to RN program to life.
+Today, Carlson continues to play a vital role as an adjunct faculty member, teaching the required seven-day EMT-P to RN Bridge course that prepares incoming students for the expectations of the nursing curriculum.

 PUC is one of only two colleges in Northern California to offer EMT-Ps an advanced-placement pathway to earn an Associate of Science in Nursing (ASN), with the option to seamlessly continue into the RN-to-BSN program.
-EMT-P students integrate directly into the second year of the nursing curriculum alongside LVN/Med-Tech students, building on their prior clinical experience while advancing their scope of practice.
+EMT-P students integrate directly into the second year of the nursing curriculum alongside LVN/Med-Tech students, building and advancing their scope of practice.

 Accessibility is a defining strength of the program—not only in its format but also in its location.
-Prior to its development, paramedics in Northern California had extremely limited options, with only one comparable program located near the Oregon border.
 Many prospective students were forced to travel long distances or even relocate out of state to pursue their goals.
 By offering this pathway in Napa, PUC has significantly reduced those barriers, making advanced nursing education more attainable for paramedics across the Bay Area and Central Valley.

 Latest News